Aditya-21052131/Customer-Behavior-Analysis/README.md

 Data Extraction and Cleaning

 The data is extracted from a local SQLite database and then cleaned using Pandas.
-Run the following code in the provided script to inspect and clean the data.

 # Results